mdfarragher/TAI/BinaryClassification/SpamDetection/README.md

 So, open the Data Transformation group and drag the Select Columns In Dataset module onto the pipeline designer.
 Place the module between the Feature Hasing and Split Data modules.

-Configure the module to select columns by indices, and specify the indices: 1, 3-1024.
+Configure the module to include all columns.
+Then add a second line and configure it to exclude the column with index 2.

 This will keep all columns except column 2 which contains the original SMS text.